wu87988622/ohara/ohara-manager/README.md

   We're using `forever` to start our node.js servers on CI, and `nodemon` while in development, so you need to use the following commands to kill them. `kill -9` or `fuser` might not work as you expected.

-  use `yarn clean:process` command or `pkill node` to kill all the node.js processes
+  use `yarn clean:processes` command or `pkill node` to kill all the node.js processes

 - **While running test in jest's watch modal, an error is thrown**